 AWWA Standards (American Water Works Association)

-Specific to water and wastewater applications, AWWA standards define pump requirements for public water systems, including pressure ratings, performance, and reliability specifications.
+AWWA standards are specific to water and wastewater applications, defining pump requirements for public water systems, including pressure ratings, performance, and reliability specifications.
+Essential for sewage pump and municipal dewatering pump applications.

 Selecting the Right Pressure Rating for Your Application

-Choosing the correct ANSI pressure class requires careful analysis of your system's operating conditions:
+Choosing the correct ANSI pressure class requires careful analysis of your system's operating conditions.
+This systematic approach ensures safety and optimal performance:

 Step 1: Determine Your Maximum Operating Pressure

-Calculate the highest pressure your system will experience under normal operation, including static head, friction losses, and elevation changes.
-Document this pressure in both psi and bar.
+Calculate the highest pressure your system will experience under normal operation, including:

 Step 2: Add a Safety Margin

 Industry best practice recommends a safety margin of 10-20% above your maximum operating pressure.
-This accounts for pressure spikes from valve closures, thermal expansion, and system transients.
+This accounts for:

 Step 3: Consider Temperature Effects